KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 # introduce Swift

 We start to introducing Swift into the app a few months ago.
-Near 30% code already implemented by Swift/
+Near 30% code is already implemented in Swift.

-Also in this caalready tests help fearless changes for developers in UI/request level.
+Also in this case, tests make developer confident changes for developers in UI/request level.

 # faster🚴 and more stable
 Current UI tests are enough for current our development process.